cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     import numpy
     import math

-    import_modules = [numpy, math]
+    hoisting_modules = [numpy, math]
     ```

-`import_modules` only accepts modules as arguments (e.g. it can't be used to import functions, or select particular names with `from ... import ...` statements.
-Such statements should be made inside functions after specifying the modules with `import_modules`.
+`hoisting_modules` only accepts modules as arguments (e.g. it can't be used to import functions, or select particular names with `from ... import ...` statements.
+Such statements should be made inside functions after specifying the modules with `hoisting_modules`.

 === Python
     ```python